JeffDeCola/control-fpga-via-raspi-and-webserver/docs/_includes/README.md

 ./control-fpga
 ```

-This binary will not be used during a docker build since it creates it’s own.
+This binary will NOT be used during a docker build since it creates it’s own.

 ### RASPBERRY PI TO FPGA DEV BOARD INTERFACE (GPIO to PMOD)